StudioNirin/unmanic-plugins/source/convert_multichan_audio_to_stereo/description.md

 Over time this plugin has added more features.
 It now also:
 - optionally deletes the multichannel stream from the file
 - allows the stereo stream(s) to be marked as the default audio stream(s).
-- requires you to specify a language for the stereo stream(s) when marking the stereo stream(s) as default.
 - allows all other, non-aac encoded streams to be encoded with the selected aac encoder.

 In above, stream is written optionally as stream(s) in the event there are multiple stereo audio streams